MStylesMS/ParadoxFX/docs/MQTT_API.md

 #### wakeScreen

-Wake all connected displays from sleep mode and restore default display state.
+Wake the zone's display from sleep mode and restore default display state.

 **Format:**